microsoft/WebTemplateStudio/docs/contributing/application-architecture.md

 When the client wants to execute an extension command, it will call `vscode.postMessage()` function, passing through parameters an object with the following properties:

 - module: extension module that should process this request.
-- command. extension command that should process the request.
+- command: extension command that should process the request.
 - payload: data that we send in the request.

  Example: